Hookyns/JumboJS/README.md

 # JumboJS
-Modern fast enterprise level MVC framework for Node.js
+Modern lightweight fast enterprise level MVW framework for Node.js

 !
 Under development, but ready to use !